Filter by Topic

-The 'remember this device for 60 days' feature works by the browser setting a cookie on the computer.
-If the browser can't find the cookie or the cookie has expired, it will […] Read more: Why do I still have to use two-factor even though I have checked the ‘remember this device for 60 days’ box?
+The 'remember this device' feature works by the browser setting a cookie on the computer.
+If the browser can't find the cookie or the cookie has expired, it will be necessary […] Read more: Why do I still have to use two-factor even though I have checked the ‘remember this device’ box?

-Changes for May 15th, 2019 Starting May 15th, 2019, all active SSO users will be required to sign in to SSO using Duo two factor authentication.
-This includes: Active employees Working […] Read more: Is Two-Factor Authentication required in SSO?
+Starting August 1st of 2021,all active SSO users, retirees, and surviving dependents will be required to sign in to SSO using Duo two factor authentication.
+This includes: Active employees Working retirees […] Read more: Is Two-Factor Authentication required in SSO?

 What is a passcode?
 Passcodes are 7-digit numbers that are unique to an individual and used as the second factor during the SSO two-factor authentication process.
 Passcodes can only be sent […] Read more: Where do I get my passcode?

 Because of the potential for the exposure of personal data and saved passwords, losing your smart phone is a serious problem that extends beyond Single Sign-On.
 It is recommended that your […] Read more: How can I change my Two-Factor device or log in to SSO after losing my phone?

 Not necessarily.
 While it is strongly recommended that all SSO users use two-factor authentication every time they log in to SSO, it is very easy to limit two-factor logins.
 When providing […] Read more: Do I have to use two-factor authentication every time I log in?